WalsGit/external-links-in-new-tab/README.md

 A [Flarum](https://flarum.org) extension.
 Opens all external links in a new tab

-Adds `target="_blank" rel="noopener noreferrer"` to every external link on the forum frontend (excludes the admin frontend).
+Adds `target="_blank" rel="noopener noreferrer"` to every external link on the forum frontend (excluding the admin frontend).

 ## Installation